abdullahsahruri/tlgoptv2/README.md

 Here’s a full integration of **Yosys**, **ABC**, and the **TLG decomposition flow** for your ISCAS and ITC benchmarks.
 The flow extracts logic cones from combinational logic, optimizes them with **ABC**, and then applies the **TLG decomposition and thresholdability check**.

+**Note**: Don't forget to modify line 2 in scripts/cone_extraction.ys in order to read the benchmark of interest.

 ### Directory Structure:

 ```